Securing the network (part 2) #CyberSecMonth

 Remain vigilant about partner relationships:

 Organizations sometimes need to establish a dedicated network interconnection with a supplier or customer, especially to exchange data.
 These exchanges must pass through a private network or a site-to-site tunnel (Ipsec).
-By principle, partners cannot be considered secure and secure, so it is essential to perform IP filtering with a firewall as close as possible to the flow entries on the entity’s network.
-The flow matrix should be reduced if necessary for operational purposes, maintained and equipment should comply with it.
+By principle, partners cannot be considered secure and safe, so it is essential to perform IP filtering with a firewall as close as possible to the flow entries on the entity’s network.
+The flow matrix should be reduced if necessary for operational purposes, and maintained equipment should comply with it.

-Do not forget the physical security of the entity:
+Don’t forget the physical security of the entity:

 Physical security mechanisms are also part of an organization’s security strategy.
 It is important to put in place adequate physical security measures and to continually raise awareness among users of the risks associated with circumventing rules.
 In addition, network outlets in public areas should be restricted or even disabled if possible to prevent intrusion.